mikemccand/lucene-c-boost/README.md

 <br>
 #Installation
 <p>
+If you're using Java 1.7 on Linux, just grab the binaries from dist/*.

-Run python build.py then put dist/*.so on your dynamic library path, and dist/luceneCBoost-SNAPSHOT.jar on your CLASSPATH.
+Otherewise, run python build.py then put dist/*.so on your dynamic library path, and dist/luceneCBoost-SNAPSHOT.jar on your CLASSPATH.

 <br>
 #Limitations